 In the \textbf{Add} phase, the analyst \emph{acquires} data, \emph{incorporates} explicit schemas from the data, and \emph{absorbs} the tacit schemas of both data and people.
 At the start of the sensemaking process, an initial dataset is acquired.
-In this model, acquiring data necessarily results in the incorporation of tacit and explicit schemas underlying it.
-In contrast, a new schema may be introduced on its own, independent of a dataset.
-The pre-existing schema of the analyst is their own understanding of the subject matter, which guides them from the beginning of the sensemaking process.
-Additional schemas may arise when the analysis problem is posed by an outside party, perhaps a colleague.
-A new schema may also represent a specific hypothesis or alternative viewpoint drawn from outside consultation and other information sources, such as news coverage \newcopy{and everyday conversation}.
+Acquiring data necessarily results in the incorporation of both explicit schemas and underlying tacit schemas.
+The absorbed tacit schema of the analyst is their own understanding of the subject matter, which guides them from the beginning of the sensemaking process.
+The analyst may also absorb the tacit schemas of outside parties, such as managers, colleagues, \newcopy{collaborators,} and other stakeholders.
+These new schemas may also be specific hypotheses or alternative viewpoints drawn from outside consultation and other information sources, such as news coverage \newcopy{and everyday conversation}.

-In the \textbf{Check} phase, the analyst interprets the data with respect to the current schema, and considers whether the schema matches the data.
-They also consider whether the explicit and tacit schemas match each other.
-This phase may verify alignment or uncover mismatches, particularly for newly acquired data or a newly incorporated schema.
+In the \textbf{Check} phase, the analyst \emph{interprets} the data with respect to their schemas, and \emph{evaluates} whether the schemas match the data.
+Interpretation means using schemas, both tacit and explicit, to learn about what your dataset contains and draw basic inferences about features in the data, such as trends and outliers.
+Evaluation means looking at the data to determine whether your schemas are accurate and sufficient to the task at hand.
+Work conducted in this phase may verify alignment or uncover mismatches between the data and schemas, particularly for newly acquired data or newly incorporated schemas.

-In the \textbf{Refine} phase, the analyst may update the dataset, an activity that is often called data wrangling.
-Updating data may involve cleaning, sorting, filtering, or otherwise adapting it to the intended analysis purpose.
-The analyst may also articulate their now-deeper understanding of the tacit schema by adding previously unstated material to the explicit schema.
-Although complete articulation of tacit schemas is impossible because the full context of a dataset's creation may never be known, the more thoroughly we articulate the schema in conversation with other possible schemas, the greater our certainty that we have not taken for granted false, misleading, or even harmful features of the datasets used in our sensemaking process.